TeachBooks/dev_env_test_delete_in_october_sometime/book/intro.md

 This book can be used as a template for other books.
 It includes a starter package of the software developed by the TeachBooks initiative.

 julie and i did this in the dev environment. so cool!!!

+look julie i commit this from the repo!